 Marty Buoy and Becky Lenz reflect on their lives as farmers, remembering the joys of working together with family and the importance of Farm Credit’s support.

-For Marty, farming is synonymous with collaboration.
+And for Marty, farming is synonymous with collaboration.
 “If everybody in the group is willing to give selflessly to the operation, it's going to work.
 But it's a conscious decision to do that,” Marty said.

 One way that the Lenz’s collaborate on the farm is in the face of crisis.
 For example, Marty explains how when a storm is coming, everyone on the farm works together towards the common goal of getting the crop out of the field before it gets destroyed.
-“When we focus everybody in one direction, it is mind blowing what we can get done” he said.
+“When we focus everybody in one direction, it is mind-blowing what we can get done” he said.

 In good times and bad